maxtaco/purepack/README.md

 given `encoding`.
 See above for possibilities.
 Returns a pair `[err,res]`.  `err` will be `null` if the unpacking succeeded, or will be non-null and a description if there was an unpacking error.

+## Building

+    make setup
+    make

+## Testing

+    make setup
+    make
+    make test

+Testing will run a series of scripts on your machine using `node`.
+It also will ask you to visit a URL with whichever browsers you please to test `purepack` use via `browserify` and with your browser's buffer objects.